Ad-Free Blog

 Anchor Pottery Company in Trenton NJ, produced this piece probably in the early 1900's.

-Perhaps it was the first item Anna purchased when coming to the US
+Perhaps it was the first item Anna purchased when coming to the USA.

-I have very few items from Great Grandmother Anna since my grandfather was the only son.
+I have a few items from Great Grandmother Anna since my grandfather was the only son.
 The daughters most often inherited all their mother's pretty items.
 These pieces were passed down

 to my mother through my great aunt, the baby in the second picture.